skip to content

 George Bridgetower Essay

-This annual essay prize was inaugurated in 2022 by the Alexander Crummell Fund, which was initiated to support anti-racist work across the Univesity of Cambridge, and funded through philanthopic donors including Henry Louis Gates Jr. The prize itself was named after George Bridgetower, who studied at Trinity Hall and was awarded a music degree in 1811.
+This annual essay prize is supported by the Alexander Crummell Fund, which was initiated to support anti-racist work across the University of Cambridge, and funded through philanthropic donors including Henry Louis Gates Jr. The prize itself was named after George Bridgetower, who studied at Trinity Hall and was awarded a music degree in 1811.
 The essay theme is set each year on a topic relating closely to race and Black student experiences at Cambridge, with a prize of £1000.
 The essays provide a forum for students to share their insights into historical and contemporary experiences of race at Cambridge.

 End Everyday Racism